mandeepairborne/samweb/content/demo/index.md

 ### Shortcodes

 Duckquill provides a few useful [shortcodes](https://www.getzola.org/documentation/content/shortcodes/) that simplify some tasks.
-The can be used on all pages.
+They can be used on all pages.

 #### Alerts